rv-harsha/polyvore-fashion-compatibility/README.md

 # Polyvore Fashion dataset

+Two tasks have been executed on this dataset:

-Classification of Polyvore Fashion dataset into its categories : click [here](https://htmlpreview.github.io/?https://github.com/rv-harsha/polyvore-fashion-compatibility/blob/main/category/CategoryClassification.html).
+### Classification of Polyvore Fashion dataset into its categories
+Please check category/Report folder to see the graphs

+### Pair-wise Compatibity of Polyvore Fashion data
+Please check compatibility/Report to view the results